AnilJadhavProgrammer/Diabetes_Prediction_Model/README.md

 scikit-learn**

-**You can install the required libraries using pip**: pip install pandas numpy matplotlib seaborn scikit-learn
+**You can install the required libraries using pip**: pip install pandas, numpy, matplotlib. seaborn, scikit-learn

 **Usage**